 Student Amy Edwards joins us for her first Youthview to survey the politics of Zero Hour Contracts

 The proliferation of Zero Hours Contracts (ZHCs) in today’s workplaces is reaching ‘epidemic’ levels and continues to rise.
-Questions as the affects of these exploitative ZHCs on young people is unavoidable, yet the extent of their impact upon young people remains unexplored.
+Questions as the effects of these exploitative ZHCs on young people is unavoidable, yet the extent of their impact upon young people remains unexplored.
 Studies suggest that 16-24s are the hardest hit by this trend, as nearly half of employers in the tourism and hospitality industries – sectors which many young people depend on for full and part-time work – are using ZHCs on a massive scale.

 In the run up to May, Labour seems to be the only party taking the issue of ZHC seriously.
 With regard to jobs and employment, the LibDems target the aforementioned pay issues for apprentices in their election manifesto, vowing to raise pay rates by £1 an hour for the lowest paid apprentices.
 The Tories, on the other hand centre their employment policy on the creation of three million more apprenticeships funded by further benefit cuts, seemingly ignoring the scourge of ZHCs.